bmuschko/gradle-kubernetes-plugin/README.md

 ```
 If `4` namespaces were present then the above `onNext` closure would execute for each found.

-### onComplete
+#### onComplete stream

 The `onComplete` closure is not passed anything upon execution.
-It works in the same fashion that `doLast` does but is instead part of this task and thus executes before `doLast` does.
+It works in the same fashion that `doLast` does but is instead part of this task and thus executes before `doLast` kicks.
 This closure executes ONLY upon success.
 The below example demonstrates how this works.

 ```
-import com.bmuschko.gradle.kubernetes.plugin.tasks.namespaces.ListNamespaces
+import com.bmuschko.gradle.kubernetes.plugin.tasks.namespaces.GetNamespace

-task listNamespaces(type: ListNamespaces) {
+task getNamespace(type: GetNamespace) {
+    namespace { "my-namespace" }
     onComplete {
         logger.quiet 'Executes first'
     }